awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-ssm-patchbaseline.md

 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `ApprovedPatchesEnableNonSecurity`  <a name="cfn-ssm-patchbaseline-approvedpatchesenablenonsecurity"></a>
-Indicates whether the list of approved patches includes non\-security updates that should be applied to the instances\.
+Indicates whether the list of approved patches includes non\-security updates that should be applied to the managed nodes\.
 The default value is `false`\.
-Applies to Linux instances only\.
+Applies to Linux managed nodes only\.
 *Required*: No
 *Type*: Boolean
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)